Scholarships Home - Firbank Grammar School Skip to main content

 • Contribution to the applicant’s current School Community, and potential for contributing to the Firbank Grammar School Community

 Applicants will be required to provide copies of their most recent school report, NAPLAN results and copies of awards or certificates supporting their application.
 In addition, applicants must provide a statement of up to 300 words outlining how they plan to engage with a Firbank education and also provide a character reference.
-Firbank Scholarships are awarded based on the application and interview, and the results of the scholarship examination.
-Applicants must complete a financial questionnaire prior to the interview if shortlisted.

 What are the criteria for being considered for a Firbank Sporting Scholarship?